Foshan No.1 High School

-Currently, the school has 75 classes.
+As of 2021, the school has 75 classes, including 3 specifically designated for Tibetan students.
 From Grade 10–12, each grade has 24 classes.
-The Junior High School Department of Tibetan Students has three classes.
-The total number of students is approximately 3400 and the number of full-time teachers is about 250.
-The school is the only regular boarding senior high school directly subordinates to Foshan Education Bureau.
-It is also one of the Exemplary Schools accredited by MOE.
+The school in total has more than 3,200 students, served by 306 teaching staff members, and 137 senior teachers.
+The school is the only boarding high school directly subordinate to Foshan's Municipal Education Bureau.
+The school has also received numerous awards and designations from the country's Ministry of Education.

 History

-Qing Dynasty (1853-1911)
+Qing dynasty (1853–1911)

 In 1853, the South China diocese of British Methodist Church established its first church and an affiliated school in Guangzhou.
 After that, several schools were established by the church in Guangdong.
 In 1909, Rev. S. George Tope, a priest of the church purchased 20 acres of land in Wenchangsha, Foshan for school establishment.

-Republic of China （1911-1949）
+Republic of China (1911–1949)

 In 1912, the Methodist Church began to establish a school on the purchased land.
-In 1913, the construction was completed.
+In 1913, the school opened.
 The first principal was Rev. C.A.
 Gimblett.
 In memory of Dr. Haigh's contribution to Chinese Education, the school was first named "Haigh College".
 Soon after its opening, the name was changed into "Wa Ying College" (華英學校), which indicates that the school represents a combination of Chinese and British Education (in Chinese, "Wa"華 means China and "Ying"英 means Britain).
 At the time, the school recruited male students only.